lildude/HB-Cumulus/README.txt

       More information about the options marked with * can be found on the WP-Cumulus notes page.
     * Hb-Cumulus will work with Habari 0.5.2 and the latest SVN code.
-    * Habari has no concept of categories at the moment, so it’ll only show tags.
-If and when Habari gets categories, I’ll update the plugin to support categories too.
+    * Habari has no concept of categories at the moment, so it'll only show tags.
+If and when Habari gets categories, I'll update the plugin to support categories too.

-That’s it folks.
+That's it folks.
 If you encounter any problems, please feel free to leave a comment on the post that relates to the release.